frisbro303/SignDNE/paper/paper.md

 $ signDNE path/to/mesh/directory -b 0.1
 ```

-The package can be installed via pip directly from the project repository.
 Full documentation is available at the [repository](https://github.com/frisbro303/signDNE_Python).

 # Acknowledgement
 DB is supported by NSF BCS 1552848 and NSF DBI 1759839.
 ID acknowledges the support of the Math+X grant 400837 from the Simons Foundation.